+Mammals Information available in the current dossier

+T-modality

-Mammals Information available in the current dossier T-modality Repeated dose 28-day study (OECD TG 407) N Repeated dose 90-day study (OECD TG 408) Y Repeated dose 90-day study in non-rodents (OECD TG 409) Y Combined chronic toxicity and carcinogenicity studies (OECD TG 451-3) Y and uterus) missing.
+Repeated dose 28-day study (OECD TG 407) N

+Repeated dose 90-day study (OECD TG 408) Υ

+Repeated dose 90-day study in non-rodents (OECD TG 409) Υ

+Combined chronic toxicity and carcinogenicity studies (OECD Υ

+TG 451-3)

+The thirteen-week dose range finding study in rats (OECD TG 408) has some organ weights (epididymis, prostate and seminal vesicle with coagulating glands and uterus) and histopathologies (mammary gland, prostate and seminal vesicle with coagulating glands and uterus) missing.
 Although some key endopoints are not available in this study, those that are on it can complement other studies because the duration of this assessment is enough.
 None of the organ weight changes could be correlated with microscopic findings.
 The liver weight changes are possibly treatment related, since some of the livers were macroscopically enlarged.
 Treatment related macroscopic findings included enlargement and congestion of the liver in both sexes.
 This was more pronounced in the male than in the female rats.
-These macroscopic findings were considered to be incidental.
+These macroscopic findings in the liver could not be confirmed microscopically.
+All other macroscopic findings were considered to be incidental.
 The only possible treatment related microscopic findings consisted of small focal or multifocal areas of tubular degeneration and regeneration in the renal cortex.
 However, due to the low incidence of this renal lesion, it was not possible to determine its relationship with the administration of pyrethrum extract.
-A small number of other microscopic findings were considered to be incidented to be incidental and not treatment related (1990, 1988b).
+A small number of other microscopic findings were observed in various organs at the different dosage levels, but they were considered to be incidental and not treatment related (1988b).